 Obviously, I think labeling of GMO’s are needed.
 I want to know if the food I am eating and feeding to my children contain GMO’s.
 Organic food in the United States, should not contain any GMO’s at all, according to standards, or it can’t be labeled organic.
 But eating 100% organic food all the time, is not realistic or practical.
 Some conventional foods are not produced with GMO’s, and I feel we should have the knowledge and choice by labeling GMO’s to decide for ourselves and our families.

-Millions of dollars are being spent in Colorado and Washington (where it is on the ballot in November as well, as Measure 92) to defeat this from becoming law.
+Millions of dollars are being spent in Colorado and Oregon (where it is on the ballot in November as well, as Measure 92) to defeat this from becoming law.
 Why?
 If GMO’s are so safe, then why are companies like Monsanto, who produce the majority of GMO’s and deem them safe for us all, are spending millions to defeat these ballot initiatives?
 In fact, Montsanto has spent almost 10 million dollars in Colorado and Washington, just in this election season, trying to defeat these from becoming law.
 They have spent millions more in previous elections in other states, with similar ballot initiatives.
 How much food could 10 million plus dollars buy for the world’s hungry?
 Yet, they feel this money should be spent keeping consumers in the dark, if our food contains their GMO’s.
 Why?

 If you scroll down on the Colorado Mandatory Labeling link I posted a few paragraphs above, they list companies that support and oppose Proposition 105.
 But you probably can guess what companies are on this list, and what companies aren’t, without even looking.
 Hint- local, organic, smaller farmers, grocery chains and businesses who support it; big businesses, and big farming corporations, who oppose it (funded with Monsanto’s millions).